 |3||All initiation lines and bulk successes will be suprressed.|

 |4||Only errors will be logged.|

 |5||Only server and non-bulk errors will be logged.|

 On unix systems, sending the HUP signal to a running servedat process will cause it to restart and reload all of its configuration settings.
 This includes closing the existing log file and opening a new one, which can be useful for log rotation.
 Note that any active transactions will be immediately terminated by such a restart.

 If you experience difficulties configuring or communicating with the server, the servedat logs will provide important information about what happened.
-Each time servedat is started, it will display a "V" line indicating its version, process id, and network port.
-Whenever a logfile is specified or debugging is enabled, servedat will also display a list of all configuration settings and their origins.
+Each time servedat is started, it will display a V line indicating its version, process id, and network port.
+Whenever a logfile is specified or diagnostic output is enabled, servedat will also display a list of all configuration settings and their origins.
 For example: